Suckling Airways: ScotAirways brand

-During 2004, the airline marked its recovery by recording its first profit in several years.
+During 2004, the airline marked a recovery by recording its first profit in several years.
 Frequencies on the remaining routes were increased.
 The airline carried over 200,000 passengers in 2004, achieving a far higher figure on just three routes than the previous larger network.
-In the face of heavy competition from British Airways on the Edinburgh to London City route, ScotAirways introduced its first jet aircraft, an 80-seat British Aerospace 146, onto the route on 9 May 2005.
+In the face of heavy competition from British Airways on the Edinburgh to London City route, ScotAirways introduced its first jet aircraft, a leased 80-seat British Aerospace 146, onto the route on 9 May 2005.
 Code share arrangements were put in place with Flybe on the Edinburgh service and KLM Cityhopper on the Amsterdam route.

-On 18 September 2006 it was announced that Ann Gloag and Brian Souter had sold their combined stakes in the airline to Roy and Merlyn Suckling.
+On 18 September 2006 it was announced that Ann Gloag and Brian Souter had sold their combined stakes in the airline back to Roy and Merlyn Suckling.